Trump takes heat for suggesting man shoved by Buffalo police may be ‘ANTIFA provocateur’

 "As many people have correctly noted, this is deranged, unhinged, and wrong.
 An all-timer for sure in a bad way," he said.

-Fox News' Chirs Irvine, Barnini Chakraborty and Brian Flood contributed to this report.
+Fox News' Chris Irvine, Barnini Chakraborty and Brian Flood contributed to this report.